 - 16.8.1 Meetings of the Board of Directors shall be open to members of the public unless the Board of Directors decides otherwise in relation to all or part of such meetings having regard to the confidential nature of the business to be transacted, publicity on which would be prejudicial to the public interest.
 The Chairman may exclude any member of the public and representatives of the press from any meeting or part of meeting of the Board of Directors if they are interfering with or preventing the proper conduct of the meeting. - 16.8.2 Before holding a meeting, the Board of Directors must send a copy of the agenda of the meeting and a copy of the draft minutes of the previous meeting to the Council of Governors. - 16.8.3 The Board of Directors shall meet at the direction of the Chairman.
 Standing orders govern the proceedings and business of meetings.
-The proceedings shall not however be invalidated by any vacancy of its membership, or defect in a Director's appointment. - 16.9 Committees and delegation - 16.9.1 The Board of Directors shall have a schedule of delegation.
-Any of the powers of the Board may be delegated, whether to a committee, group of Directors, or to an Executive Director, subject to the Board maintaining a list of powers reserved to itself. - 16.9.2 The Board of Directors shall appoint an Audit Committee of Non-Executive Directors to monitor the exercise of the external auditor's functions and perform such monitoring, reviewing and other functions as the Board of Directors shall consider appropriate.
-The Audit Committee shall function pursuant to its terms of reference. - 16.10 Conflicts of interest - 16.10.1 The duties that a Director has by virtue of being a Director include in particular:
+The proceedings shall not however be invalidated by any vacancy of its membership, or defect in a Director's appointment.

+16.9 Committees and delegation

+- The Board of Directors shall have a schedule of delegation.
+Any of the powers of the Board may be delegated, whether to a committee, group of Directors, or to an Executive Director, subject to the Board maintaining a list of powers reserved to itself. - The Board of Directors shall appoint an Audit Committee of Non-Executive Directors to monitor the exercise of the external auditor's functions and perform such monitoring, reviewing and other functions as the Board of Directors shall consider appropriate.
+The Audit Committee shall function pursuant to its terms of reference.

+16.10 Conflicts of interest
-that conflicts (or possibly may conflict) with the

-- 16.10.1.2 a duty not to accept a benefit from a third party by reason of being a Director or doing (or not doing) anything in that capacity. - 16.10.2 The duty referred to in sub-paragraph 16.10.1.1 of this constitution is not infringed if:

-interests of the trust:

-- 16.10.2.1 the situation cannot reasonably be regarded as likely to give rise to a conflict of interest; or - 16.10.2.2 the matter has been authorised in accordance with this constitution. - 16.10.3 The duty referred to in sub-paragraph 16.10.1.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest. - 16.10.4 In sub-paragraph 16.10.1.2 of this constitution. "third party" means a person other than: - 16.10.4.1 the trust; or

-- 16.10.4.2 a person acting on its behalf. - 16.10.5 If a Director has in any way a direct or indirect interest in a proposed transaction or arrangement with the trust, which includes a relevant and material interest in a matter as defined in Annex E and at 16.10.10 below, the Director must declare the nature and extent of that interest to the other Directors and it shall be recorded at the earliest opportunity and before the next meeting of the Board of Directors in a register of interests.
-The Director in question: - 16.10.5.1 shall not be present except with the permission of the Board of Directors in any discussion of the matter; and, - 16.10.5.1 shall not vote on the issue (and if by inadvertence they do remain and vote, their vote shall not be counted). - 16.10.5.3 It shall be a disciplinary offence on the part of a Director wilfully to fail to disclose any interest required to be disclosed under the preceding paragraph.
+- 16.10.1 The duties that a Director has by virtue of being a Director include in particular: - 16.10.1.1 a duty to avoid a situation in which the Director has (or can have) a direct or indirect interest that conflicts (or possibly may conflict) with the interests of the trust: - 16.10.1.2 a duty not to accept a benefit from a third party by reason of being a Director or doing (or not doing) anything in that capacity. - 16.10.2 The duty referred to in sub-paragraph 16.10.1.1 of this constitution is not infringed if: - the situation cannot reasonably be regarded as likely to give rise to a conflict of interest; or - 16.10.2.2 the matter has been authorised in accordance with this constitution. - 16.10.3 The duty referred to in sub-paragraph 16.10.1.2 is not infringed if acceptance of the benefit cannot reasonably be regarded as likely to give rise to a conflict of interest. - 16.10.4 In sub-paragraph 16.10.1.2 of this constitution. "third party" means a person other than: - 16.10.4.1 the trust; or - 16.10.4.2 a person acting on its behalf. - 16.10.5 If a Director has in any way a direct or indirect interest in a proposed transaction or arrangement with the trust, which includes a relevant and material interest in a matter as defined in Annex E and at 16.10.10 below, the Director must declare the nature and extent of that interest to the other Directors and it shall be recorded at the earliest opportunity and before the next meeting of the Board of Directors in a register of interests.
+The Director in question: - 16.10.5.1 shall not be present except with the permission of the Board of Directors in any discussion of the matter; and,